ritish-behera/ritish-behera.github.io/_pages/about.md

 ---
 permalink: /
-title: "If everything you try works, you aren't trying hard enough. - Gordon Moore"
+title: "\"If everything you try works, you aren't trying hard enough.\" - Gordon Moore"
 author_profile: true
 redirect_from:
   - /about/